RobbieZhao/Notes/Latin.md

    - sine
    - dē
    - in
+   - ex or ē
+   - cum
  - +acc.
    - propter
    - post
+   - ad
+ - abl. with verbs or rest, acc. with verbs of motion
+   - sub
+   - in
  - other:
    - super: abl. or acc.
-   - sub: abl. with verbs or rest, acc. with verbs of motion

 #### Pronoun